 Next comes the difficult part: actually applying the lashes without poking your eyes out.
 “I use tweezers, but some people use their fingers,” Andersen says.
 “I like tweezers so I can place them exactly where I want them—they should follow the direction of your natural lashes.”
 She starts above the iris of her eye and then fills in the lash line going out.
 “You want the lash to barely touch your skin, not the base of your real lashes,” she says.
 “I stabilize my arm against the mirror, so you might want to sit on your sink!”

-As for the lashes themselves, she recommends choosing knot-free versions (she’s using Ardell’s DuraLash Naturals Individual Eye Lashes ($15) for our tutorial)—they don’t have a band and create a more seamless, natural look when applied to your lash line.
+As for the lashes themselves, she recommends choosing knot-free versions like these from Ardell.
+They don’t have a band and create a more seamless, natural look when applied to your lash line.
 Not to mention they are a budget-friendly option that seem to be a staple in many makeup artists kits.

 For a more dramatic look, Andersen will add one or two medium-length individual lashes on the outer corners of her eyes to give her lashes more extension.
 If you notice a lash or two go awry, don’t be afraid to fix them as the glue is drying.
 “If individual lashes tilt to the left or right, you can just use your finger to straighten them,” Andersen says.